 Passport for 9-11 year olds

-The 17 sessions are divided into five modules which cover:
+The five modules cover:

 - Difficult Situations

 - Change and Loss

 Children develop their own positive strategies to deal with problems through engaging activities: reading the comic strips, discussion, role-play and games.
 They use the colourful game board to find as many solutions as possible.
 There are also Home Activities to reinforce learning at home with the family.

 Evaluation found Passport improves children’s coping skills, social skills, emotional literacy, and academic skills.

 Passport was created by Professor Brian Mishara at the University of Quebec at Montreal, who was also involved in the development of Zippy’s Friends.
 The programme is based on the same theory as Zippy’s Friends and Apple’s Friends – the concept of coping – but looks quite different.

 Staff who would like to deliver the Passport programme need to complete an online training session and purchase a subscription to the Passport resources on the Skills for Life online teaching platform.